Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 - The scripts are executed on bash shell, so if using a computer with windows based operating system, install a [WSL](https://docs.microsoft.com/windows/wsl/about) environment to execute the script.

+- The user performing the deployment of the bicep template and the associated scripts should have `Contributor` role assigned at the subscription to which the resources are being deployed.

 - This solution assumes no interference from Policies deployed to your tenant preventing resources from being deployed.

 - The bicep templates included in this solution are not idempotent.
 Use the template for greenfield deployment only.